shovity/injecter/README.md

-# killer
+# Injecter
-a chrome extension for killing element by css query selector
+a chrome extension for inject javascript